huahuang95/Business-Experimentation/README.md

 - Questionnaires

 ### Project Objectives
-- We assume that the more precise the delivery time interval is, the more willingly a customer will place an order.
+- We assumed that the more precise the delivery time interval is, the more willingly a customer will place an order.
 By analyzing the extent of food delivery time interval affecting consumer’s willingness to place an order, we would like to provide evidence to help the delivery platforms gain more profits and consumers have a better user experience.

 ### Language/Methods
 - Language: R